kanasubs/namban/README.md

 I'll be happy to add your project using namban to this list.

-[kanasubs.com](http://www.kanasubs.com) — Convert subtitles in Kanji/Raw to Kana online.
+[kanasubs.com](http://www.kanasubs.com) — Convert raw subtitles in Kanji to Kana online.

 ### Japanese language Q&A by